Intersmash/intersmash-tests/README.md

 ## Tests

-Tests are executed by default on Kubernetes, and with community bits for applications, with the Maven Failsafe Plugin using the [global-test.properties](testsuite/global-test.properties) file to configure Intersmash framework in order to employ Kubernetes specifics, like for example the default OLM namespace and catalog source.
+Tests are executed by default on Kubernetes, and with community bits for applications, with the Maven Failsafe Plugin using the [global-test.properties](global-test.properties) file to configure Intersmash framework in order to employ Kubernetes specifics, like for example the default OLM namespace and catalog source.

 ### Running the tests

-The simplest test execution can be performed via a `mvn clean install` command.
+The simplest test execution can be performed via a `mvn clean verify` command.

 ### Implemented tests